-Are you living in Sarasota, Bradenton, Lakewood Ranch, or Parrish areas of Florida and noticing a rodent infestation in your property?
-Chances are it could be the Norway Rat, one of the most common rodents found in the state.
+Are you living in the Sarasota, Bradenton, Lakewood Ranch, or Parrish areas of Florida and noticing a rodent infestation in your property?
+Chances are it could be the Norway Rat, one of the most common rodents found in Florida.
 These rodents are known for their resilient nature and ability to adapt to different environments, which makes them a persistent pest problem for homeowners and commercial pest control accounts alike.
-In this article, we will cover everything you need to know about the Norway Rat in Florida, including its origins, characteristics, habits, and control methods.
+This article will cover everything you need to know about the Norway Rat in Florida, including its origins, characteristics, habits, and control methods for Norway Rats.

 Norway Rat: General Information

-The Norway Rat, or “rattus norvegicus” also known as the brown rat, sewer rat, or wharf rat, is a common rodent found all over the world, including Sarasota, Florida.
-Norway rats are one of the largest rat species, measuring up to 16 inches in length, including their tail.
-They also have a blunt nose, small ears, and shaggy brown fur with a lighter underbelly.
-They are well known for their sharp teeth, which they use to gnaw on almost anything, from wood, electrical wires, and AC ducting causing damage to properties and posing a fire hazard.
+The Norway Rat, or “Rattus norvegicus” also known as the brown rat, sewer rat, or wharf rat, is a common rodent found worldwide, including in Sarasota, Florida and surrounding areas.
+Norway rats, including their tail, are one of the largest rat species, measuring up to 16 inches long.
+They also have small blunt noses, small ears, and shaggy brown fur with a lighter underbelly.
+They are well known for their sharp teeth, which they use to gnaw on almost anything, from wood, electrical wires, and AC ducting, causing damage to properties and posing a fire hazard.

 The Origins of the Norway Rat

-The Norway Rat is a species of rodent that is believed to have originated in northern China.
+The Norway Rat is a rodent species believed to have originated in northern China.
 They are known for their adaptability and have spread to many parts of the world, including Europe, North America, and South America.
 The first recorded sightings of the Norway Rat in Europe date back to the 18th century, and they were likely brought over on ships as stowaways.

-The Norway Rat’s ability to thrive in a variety of environments and their rapid reproduction rates have made them one of the most successful mammalian species on the planet.
-They have also been known to carry many health risks as they pass numerous zoonotic diseases.
-This has always led to efforts to control their rat populations throughout history.
+The Norway Rat’s ability to thrive in various environments and their rapid reproduction rates have made them one of the most successful mammalian species on the planet.
+They also carry many health risks as they pass numerous zoonotic diseases.
+This has always led to efforts to control rat populations throughout history.

-In the late 19th century, the Norway Rat became a major problem in urban areas, particularly in cities such as London and Paris.
-It was during this time that public health officials began to understand the connection between rat infestations and the spread of diseases such as the bubonic plague.
-Efforts were made to control the rat populations in cities, including the use of poison and traps.
+In the late 19th century, the Norway Rat became a major problem in urban areas, particularly in London and Paris.
+During this time, public health officials began to understand the connection between rat infestations and the spreading of diseases such as the bubonic plague.
+Efforts were made to control city rat populations, including poison and traps.

 Norway Rats: Not from Norway?